sudheerkethireddy/timeCalculator/README.md

 1) `NullEmptyCheckException`  - This exception handles null or empty input time
 2) `TimeFormatException` - This exception handles if the input time is as per the format mentioned in the doc ``[H]H:MM {AM|PM}``

+## How to run the program
+1. Clone the Project into your local repo and run  `mvn clean install`.
+This will create the executable jar
+2. Now run `java -jar target/AddMinutes-1.0-SNAPSHOT.jar argument1(input time) argument2(minutes to add) eg: java -jar target/AddMinutes-1.0-SNAPSHOT.jar "10:30 AM" 120`
+3. The output will be displayed in the command line argument `eg: 12:30 PM`
 ## Code coverage

 I have written the unit tests in the test class that covers all the scenarios.
 The unit